googleapis/github-repo-automation/README.md

 A function that does pretty much the same, but to the file in the given branch in all configured repositories, and does not send any pull requests.

+#### `lib/update-repo.js`

+Similar to `update-file.js`, but instead of updating just one file, lets you make any changes to any number of files, and commits the changes.